gohugoio/hugoDocs/content/en/about/hugo-and-gdpr.md

 description: About how to configure your Hugo site to meet the new regulations.
 date: 2018-05-25
 layout: single
-keywords: ["GDPR", "Privacy", "Data Protection"]
+keywords: [GDPR, privacy, data protection, services]
 menu:
   docs:
     parent: "about"